 - Whale watching at Mirissa

 Off the southern coast of India lies the enchanting island of Sri Lanka.
 It is beautiful and boasts an abundance of exotic, natural riches.

 Sri Lanka’s ancient Buddhist traditions, teaching compassion for all living creatures, have paved the way for the country’s long history of conservation.

 The island abounds with magnificent scenery and historic fortresses, temples and monasteries.
 Throughout your tour you will explore both the natural wonders and the island’s fascinating culture and history.

 Sri Lanka’s wildlife is varied, including 86 mammal species, 16 of which are endemic to the island.
 Sri Lanka is home to several wild elephant herds, leopards, sloth bears, mouse deer and many monkey species.
 The birdlife and butterflies are colourful and plentiful.
-The island is home to over 400 recorded bird species, 33 of these are endemic.
+The island is home to over 400 recorded bird species, 33 of which are endemic.

-A day of whale watching off the coast at Mirissa will be a highlight of your tour.
+A day of whale watching off the coast at Mirissa will be a highlight of the tour.
 Blue and Sperm Whales plus pods of dolphins are regularly seen in these waters.